-Few players have seen the highs and lows that Woods has experienced as a professional golfer.
-The same can be said for the popularity of many key Tiger Woods card and memorabilia options available on the secondary market.
-At one point, he had one of the most pursued autographs in all of sports, right up there with Michael Jordan.
+Few players have seen the highs and lows that Tiger Woods has experienced as a professional golfer.
+The same can be said for the popularity of many key Tiger Woods cards and memorabilia options.
+Tiger Woods autographs are among the most coveted in all of sports, right up there with Michael Jordan.
 Deals with Nike and Upper Deck have limited the availability of his autographed memorabilia, thereby preserving the value of the items even amidst his slump.

 Almost single-handedly, Woods made golf items worth collecting again.
-He transcended the game of golf and fans bought up anything that had his name or autograph.
-As Woods tore through tournaments, it was a foregone conclusion that he would go on to break every major PGA record.
+He transcended the sport and fans bought up anything that had his name or autograph.
+As Woods tore through tournaments, it was a foregone conclusion that he would go on to break virtually every major PGA record.

-Sport Illustrated has the distinction of having produced the first Tiger Woods card ever made.
+Sport Illustrated has the distinction of producing the first recognized Tiger Woods card.
 While this might seem like a good thing to you or me, SI went as far as to write letters to card grading companies asking that they refrain from grading any of the cards because they hadn't intended for them to be collected as trading cards.
 A bizarre reaction to be sure, but likely brought about because they didn't want to risk having to pay Wood's now sizable licensing fees.
-Whatever their reasoning, the collecting community sure appreciates their contribution to the Tiger Woods card collecting scene as it is his most sought after non-autographed golf card.
+Whatever their reasoning, the collecting community sure appreciates their contribution to the Tiger Woods card collecting scene.
+The 1996 Sports Illustrated for Kids Tiger Woods is his most sought after card that doesn't boast an autograph.

-The ugly duckling of Woods rookie cards, this card was distributed as part of the 63 card 1997-98 Grand Slam Ventures Master Collection box set, which featured a card of every Masters winner between 1934 and 1998.
-Though without the benefit of a strong brand behind it, it has still amassed quite a following in the collecting community as a viable mid-range Tiger Woods rookie card option.
+The ugly duckling of Tiger Woods rookie cards, this card was distributed as part of the 63-card 1997-98 Grand Slam Ventures Master Collection box set, which featured a card of every Masters winner between 1934 and 1998.
+Though without the benefit of a strong brand behind it, it has still amassed quite a following in the collecting community as a viable mid-range Tiger Woods card option.

-The 2011 SP Authentic Tiger Woods card is autographed and numbered to 900.
-The card image evokes the calm and collected player that dominated the sport for so many years.
-Although he is not wearing the iconic red polo that both intimated other golfers and excited fans and collectors, this rookie card shows Woods in the prime of his career.
+The 2001 SP Authentic Tiger Woods card is autographed and numbered to 900.
+The card image evokes the calm and collected player that has dominated the sport for so many years.
+Although he is not wearing the iconic red polo that both intimated other golfers and excited fans and collectors, this Tiger Woods rookie card shows him entering the prime of his career.
 The simple yet modern design is further enhanced by the on-card autograph.

 Tiger Woods Autographed Memorabilia Buying Guide